0x736e6f776f776c/Google-Drive-Replicator/README.md

 ***If you cloned the repository:***
 1. Go to the *Google Drive Replicator* folder.
 2. Now that you're in the folder, you should see two Python (.py) files, a text (.txt) file, and a JSON (.json) file.
 You now need to install the Python dependencies for the    program.
 There are two ways to do this:
-   Either using a script;
+   Either using a script:
     * Go to my [Python Dependency Installer](https://github.com/techsnowowl/Scripts/tree/main/Python%20Dependency%20Installer) page.
     * Click one of the download links in the README according to the version you want and save the batch (.bat) file when prompted to do so.
     * Move the batch script from the folder you downloaded it in to the program's folder.
     * Double-click the batch file to run it and to install the dependencies.
     * After the installer is done, hit any key to close it.

-   Or through the command line;
+   Or through the command line:
    * Open the a command line interface (Eg CMD)
    * ```cd``` into the program's folder
    * Run the command ```pip install -r requirements.txt```.
 The dependencies will now be installed, you can close the command line when it's done.